Potato Crust Herb Quiche

 Press The Grated Potatoes Into A Crust

-Bake on high heat for about 20 minutes, lower the heat and add the quiche mixture of your choice and bake until firm and crust is crunchy!
+Bake on high heat for about 20 minutes, lower the heat and add the quiche filling, and bake until firm and crust is crunchy!

-My Potato Crust Herb Quiche Prepared On Television
+My Potato Crust Herb Quiche Prepared For TV

-Isn’t it the ultimate compliment, for a recipe you create, when you get to prepare it on national television; for a panel of judges!
+Isn’t it the ultimate compliment, for a recipe you create, when you get to prepare it on national TV; for a panel of judges!

 I’m telling you, this recipe is fabulous!